-(b) Radiological external emergency plan: The external radiological emergency plan comprises an 80 km zone around LVNPP, denoted the emergency planning zone and is divided into two radii, one from 0 to 16 km, and the other up to 80 km; both of them with centres in the LVNPP reactors.
-The area within the 16 km zone is called Zona Vía Pluma, and it contains defined protection actions for the population, including, provided the emergency conditions, access control, population notification, radiological prophylaxis (ingestion of a stable iodine compound) and evacuation of the affected sectors.
-The area within the 80 km radius is called Zona Vía Ingestión, and the main activity is water and food monitoring to ensure that the necessary actions are taken to minimize the ingestion of food and liquids with radiation levels that may, in the long term, affect the health of those who live in the area, and also to control that the food produced in that zone is free of radiation levels, and that it does not leave the area.
+The external radiological emergency plan comprises an 80 km zone around LVNPP, denoting the emergency planning zone, that is divided into two radii, one from 0 to 16 km, and the other up to 80 km, both of them with centres starting from the LVNPP reactor units.
+The area within the 16 km zone is called Zona Vía Pluma, and it contains defined protection actions for the population, including provided the emergency conditions, access control, population notification, radiological prophylaxis (ingestion of a stable iodine compound) and evacuation of the affected sectors.
+The area within the 80 km radius is called Zona Vía Ingestión, and the main activity is water and food monitoring to ensure that the necessary actions are taken to minimize the ingestion of food and liquids with radiation levels that may, in the long term, affect the health of those who live in the area, and also to ensure that the food produced in that zone is free of radiation, and that it does not leave the area.

 PERE covers emergencies that could exceed LVNPP borders.
 This plan has written procedures on what to do, how to act and who must participate; consequently, these procedures provide instructions to follow and define actions to take.
 PERE’s mission is to be prepared with the response capacity to face any emergency at a regional level caused by an accident at LVNPP, which would go beyond the capabilities of the facilities, and would require the joint and organized participation of different public agencies in order to prevent or minimize radiation exposure to the ecosystem and, mainly, to protect the health and assets of the nearby population.

-The State and Federal levels are involved in the emergency preparedness plan in order to have the proper support in case of nuclear emergency.
-This plan is coordinated by an external radiological emergency planning committee (COPERE, by its acronym in Spanish), presided over by the Department of the Interior (whose chairman plays the role of National Coordinator of Civil Protection), and a Technical Secretary.
+The state and federal levels are involved in the emergency preparedness plan in order to have the proper support in case of a nuclear emergency.
+This plan is coordinated by an external radiological emergency planning committee (COPERE, by its acronym in Spanish), presided over by the Department of the Interior (whose chairman plays the role of National Coordinator of Civil Protection) and a Technical Secretary.

 COPERE comprises the following agencies or government departments: